 In the following years I worked diligently to formulate plans for a formidable global response.
 I and some colleagues took our plans to major foundations, trusts, investors, and high level government officials across the world, and their unanimous response was we love your plan, but "we do not care about saving lives to invest the money!"
 Tragically our world suffers immensely because those who have the power to change our world for the better, have little regard for saving lives.
 In a confrontation with a former bank officer, who could not make financial sense of the cost of this mission, I asked him this one question, "What is one life worth?"

 We did finally secure the funding commitment, but that was just one hurdle.
-After all, “ where much is given, much is required!”
-Great visions do not manifest into reality overnight.
+After all, “ "where much is given, much is required!”
+Great visions simply do not manifest into reality overnight.
 Read all the histories of the great entrepreneurs, past and present, and their stories are the same.
-Even with the best of plans, there are no short cuts, no manual or university courses!
-Certainly the greater the task we are called to, the greater the tempering that is required of us as it is only through the fiery furnaces we are thrown into where we are refined through perseverance and sacrifice.
-After all saving lives depend on a reliable, tested, tempered response and that is why Wings CRS exists, to give it our best by being able to go beyond what is expected!
+Even with the best of plans, there are no short cuts, and there is no manual or university courses!
+The greater the task we are called to, the greater the resiliency that is required of us, as it is only through the fiery furnaces where we are refined through perseverance and sacrifice, to be able to deliver beyond what is expected!

-This amazing journey has been a truly transformative experience for me, and I am personally thankful for those who have supported this mission. even if it was for a brief time.
+There is no greater joy than serving, especially those in their most desperate hour.
+Through these past months and years, this amazing journey has been a truly transformative experience for me, and I am personally thankful for those who have supported this mission, even if it was for a brief time.
 Truly it can be said that, "all gave some and some gave all !".
-Soon our air fleet will arrive, accompanied by over 10 thousand full-time dedicated and passionate team members, most finding new purpose in life as military veterans, who are all committed to this one goal, "to take catastrophe response to the next level and beyond to save more lives, because we ask ourselves and we ask you, what is one life worth?"
+Soon our air fleet will arrive, accompanied by over 12 thousand full-time dedicated and passionate team members, most as military veterans who will be finding a new purpose, greater than themselves, and all committed to this one goal, "to take catastrophe response to the next level and beyond to save more lives, because we ask ourselves and we ask you, what is one life worth?"

 Perhaps the very life we will save will be your own.